 The BUILT\SOURCES variable is a workaround for this problem.
-A source file listed in BUILT\SOURCES is made on 'make all' or 'make check' (or even 'make install') before other targets are processed.
+A source file listed in BUILT\SOURCES is made when 'make all', 'make check', 'make install', 'make install-exec' (or make dist) is run, before other targets are processed.
 However, such a source file is not compiled unless explicitly requested by mentioning it in some other \SOURCES variable.